Alucard93/Kalk2.0/docs/index.md

 # class `Color`

-this class it the main base for color rappresentation in this program
+this class is the main base for color rappresentation in this program

 ## Summary